DASHBOARDS / FINRA Fin-Crimes Investigation Dashboard

 OUTCOMES

-Widget-based architecture adopted across FINRA Gateway — modular components that investigators could configure around their specific workflow needs.
+modular components that investigators could configure around their specific workflow needs.
+The design patterns established for the investigation dashboard became the standard for the full platform.

 PROJECT GALLERY